The new year often brings new goals. It’s looked at as a clean slate or fresh start for making changes and improvements.

 For example, you’re not likely going to start a business today and earn six figures by tomorrow or even the first year in business.
 Look at the research and determine what is doable and how you’ll do it.

 Every goal has to have a time limit otherwise you may never achieve it.
-Start with the end and work your way back to today, creating the list of things to do each day to finally reach the end result.
+Start with the end and work your way back to today, creating a list of things to do each day to finally reach the end result.
 But, do set a time limit.

 You can adjust as you get into the project if it works to be more realistic, but resist the urge to change the time because you’re not sticking to your task lists.